shaman-apprentice/old-donkey/whyJSBlog/part-3.md

 ## My developer experience
 This section is a short reflection about my personal developer experience.
 It is split into a section for language specific features I enjoyed / missed and another section for language specific pitfalls I ran into.

-As a general experience I noticed, that switching languages is hard for my brain.
+As a general experience I noticed, that switching languages is exhausting.
 Even if my Java and JavaScript skills would be equal, I would still be more productive, if I can develop frontend and backend both in JavaScript, as this allows me to skip an annoying language switch in my head.

 ### Feature comparison

-Some marks in below table have additional information below described by a footnote like  <sup>1<sub>J</sub></sup>.
+Some marks in table below have additional information described by a footnote like  <sup>1<sub>J</sub></sup>.

 |     	| &nbsp;&nbsp;&nbsp;&nbsp;C&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| &nbsp;&nbsp;&nbsp;Java&nbsp;&nbsp;&nbsp; | &nbsp;&nbsp;Python&nbsp;&nbsp;     	| JavaScript 	|
 |:---------------------------------------- 	|:---:	|:----------:	|:----------:	|:----------:	|